Staircase of Acceptance

 We are all healers, in taking the time to be ourselves.

-Becoming a Master: doesn’t resolve every ill.
+Becoming a Master: will not resolve every ill.

 Even the Dali Lama has his hard days to work through and move against.

-Acceptance doesn’t remove problems, if it did, we wouldn’t be human.
+Acceptance doesn’t remove problems; if it did, we wouldn’t be human.

 Acceptance makes it possible to enjoy life each day fully and find many answers to every situation.
-Permitting us to choose and pick our path… rather than be forced to walk to a single set of issues.
+Permitting us to choose and pick our path, rather than be forced to walk to a single set of issues.